-This option prioritizes the order of bootable devices that the system boots from.
+This feature prioritizes the order of a bootable device from which the system will boot.
 Press <Enter> on each entry from top to bottom to select devices.

-If the item "Boot Mode Select" above is set to Legacy, UEFI, or Dual, the following items will be displayed:
+When the item above -"Boot Mode Select" is set to Dual (default), the following items will be displayed for configuration: